usetrmnl/localizations/README.md

 # TRMNL localizations
-collection of in-app labels, toast messages, and help messages to make [TRMNL](https://usetrmnl.com) comfortable for everyone.
+collection of in-app content + plugin screen phrases to make [TRMNL](https://usetrmnl.com) comfortable for everyone.

 ## How it Works